The Quick Guide to Ghostwriting

 A ghostwriter is a writer hired to write a text for someone else.
 In the majority of cases, the work is non-fiction (and what you’ll read is, for example, an autobiography); however, in other instances, this can also be a fiction manuscript.

 The most obvious instances of ghostwriting take place in the form of autobiographies or “how-to” books.
-This is where the credited authors don’t have the time, the discipline or the skills to write, research and organise a full manuscript.
+This is where the credited authors don’t have the time, the discipline, or the skills to write, research, and organize a full manuscript.

-As the name suggests, it’s the ghostwriters who do the actual writing – but don’t receive the byline.
-It is the credited authors (the celebrities, the politicians or other high-profile people who’s names appear on the jacket cover) who receive the byline (and the credit for the work) instead.
+As the name suggests, it’s the ghostwriters who do the actual writing—but don’t receive the byline.
+It is the credited authors (the celebrities, the politicians, or other high-profile people whose names appear on the jacket cover) who receive the byline (and the credit for the work) instead.

 How does it work?

-There are several different ways in which ghostwriters can work:
+There are several ways in which ghostwriters can work:

-- Writing a complete text – A complete manuscript is writen from an outline or transcript provided.
+- Writing a complete text—A complete manuscript is written from an outline, or transcript provided.
 The research is done by the ghostwriter, with final approval or changes given by the credited author.